 How to build Reddit visibility from a cold account

 Reddit is deliberately difficult for new accounts.
-That is not a bug.
-It is the platform’s spam defense.
+That is not a bug — it is the platform's spam defense, and in late 2025 it got tighter.
 If your brand is starting from zero, you need a plan that earns trust in stages instead of trying to force visibility on day one.

 Week one: observe before you post

 Choose a username that feels credible and human.
 Fill out the profile honestly.
-If the account represents someone at the company, say so.
-Transparent affiliation is better than getting discovered later.
+If the account represents someone at the company, say so in the bio.
+Transparent affiliation is better than getting discovered later, and it is the only posture that survives a moderator audit.

 Then spend the week reading.
-Join the relevant subreddits, review their rules, and study which posts and comments get traction.
-Note the tone, thread formats, humor level, and tolerance for direct recommendations.
+Join the 10 to 15 subreddits where your customers actually decide things, review the rules tab on each, and study which posts and comments earn the top awards.
+Note tone, thread formats, humor level, and tolerance for direct recommendations.
+The pattern that gets banned in r/marketing reads as normal in r/Entrepreneur — that distinction is the entire point of the research week.

 Week two: build comment history

 During this stage, focus on active threads where you can add a useful, specific point.
 Avoid links.
 Avoid product mentions.
-Avoid generic agreement comments that do nothing for the thread.
+Avoid generic agreement comments that do nothing for the thread — Reddit's September 2025 algorithm shift explicitly down-weighted low-effort engagement, and AutoMod configs in larger subreddits now flag short, generic replies from low-CQS accounts.

-A good early target is three to five thoughtful comments per day.
-The goal is not speed.
-The goal is to build visible evidence that the account contributes value.
+A reasonable target is three to five thoughtful comments per day, varied across at least five subreddits.
+The goal is not speed; the goal is to build visible evidence that the account contributes value.
+Reddit's recovery patterns after a downvote cycle work the same way — the platform rewards consistent, useful comment history more than any single post.

 Week three: publish non-promotional posts

 This stage matters because it gives you post history, not just comment history.
-That makes the account feel established.
+Moderators reviewing a flagged post will look at both.
+An account with 200 comment karma and zero posts looks newer than its age.

 Week four: introduce brand-adjacent content carefully

-The safest rule is still the simplest one: most of your participation should remain non-promotional even after the account is established.
+The safest rule is still the simplest: most of your participation should remain non-promotional even after the account is established.
+The 9 ratio (nine value contributions for every one brand-related contribution) is roughly what we see hold across long-running brand accounts.

 Maintain a sustainable rhythm

 The account should not disappear after the first successful post.
-Dormancy makes accounts look opportunistic.
+Dormancy makes accounts look opportunistic, and Reddit's filtering systems penalize re-emergence after a quiet stretch the same way they penalize a cold start.

 Over time, familiar usernames start to carry weight.
-That is the real asset you are building.
+That is the real asset you are building — not the karma counter.

 Measure trust signals, not just raw traffic